notEthan/jsi/README.md

 ## Terminology and Concepts

 - `JSI::Base` is the base class for each JSI class representing instances of JSON Schemas.
 - a "JSI schema module" is a module which represents one schema.
-Instances of that schema are extended with its JSI schema module.
+Instances of that schema are extended with its JSI schema module. applications may reopen these modules to add functionality to JSI instances described by a given schema.
 - a "JSI schema class" is a subclass of `JSI::Base` representing one or more JSON schemas.
 Instances of such a class are described by all of the represented schemas.
 A JSI schema class includes the JSI schema module of each represented schema.
 - "instance" is a term that is significantly overloaded in this space, so documentation will attempt to be clear what kind of instance is meant:
   - a schema instance refers broadly to a data structure that is described by a JSON schema.